 That was the other thing.
 Despite his effort and training, he still wasn't greatly skilled in using a blade.
 He needed more training to sword fight with multiple opponents.

 "Thunderbolt Slash!"
 He retaliated with launching a skill against the knights.

 "Sir Ren, do you trust me?"
-Wyndia asked him all of a sudden.
+Wyndia suddenly asked him.

 Ren was surprised enough that another Church Knight slashed his chest plate.
 He retaliated by kicking the knight away.
 "Do you have an idea to get us out of here?"
 Ren asked.